mashupbots/socko/socko-docs/docs/guides/configuration.markdown

 Web server configuration is immutable.
 To change the configuration, a new {{ page.WebServerClass }} class must be instanced with the new configuration and started.

-Configuration can be hard coded or externalized in Akka configuration files.

 Socko configuration settings can be grouped as:
  - [Network](#Network)
  - [Web Logs](#WebLogs)